An application of a nonuniform global stability problem to the study of parametrized polynomial automorphisms: Abstract

 \section{Abstract}

 We propose a handful of definitions of injectivity for a parametrized family of maps and study its link with a global nonuniform stability conjecture for nonautonomous differential systems, which has been recently introduced.
-This relation allow us to address a particular family of parametrized polynomial automorphisms and to prove that they have polynomial inverse for certain parameters, which is reminiscent to the Jacobian Conjecture.
+In a way similar to the Jacobian Conjecture, this relation lets us look at a certain group of parametrized polynomial automorphisms and show that they have polynomial inverses for certain parameters.